-It is expected that the answer depends on the genus of the surface: on the torus the set $T_{i}$ has full measure, and on the surfaces of higher genus $T_{p}$ has full measure.
+The expected answer depends on the genus of the surface: on the torus the set $T_{i}$ should have full measure, and on the surfaces of higher genus $T_{p}$ should have full measure.

-In this context it is natural to consider only minimizing geodesics: if one shows that the set of minimizing geodesics has nonzero measure, then it has full measure by ergodicity of the geodesic flow.
+In this context it is natural to consider only minimizing geodesics: if one shows that the set of minimizing geodesics has non-zero measure, then it has full measure by ergodicity of the geodesic flow.
 However, there exist examples of metrics on the torus such that the set of minimising geodesics has small Hausdorff dimension.

 The question seems to make sense in any dimension.